 - Retinitis pigmentosa - This is an inherited disease that causes a degeneration of the retina and excess pigment.
 It first causes night blindness and then tunnel vision, which often gradually progresses to total blindness.
 There is no known treatment.

 - Trachoma - This is an infection caused by an organism called Chlamydia trachomatis.
 It is a common cause of blindness worldwide but is rare in the United States.
 It can be treated with antibiotics.

 There are many other causes of blindness, such as vitamin A deficiency, tumors, strokes, neurological diseases, other infections, hereditary diseases and toxins.
-For more information, check out the links on the next page.
+For more information, check out the links below.

 About the Author